jorabin/KeePassJava2/PropertyValueProtection.md

 that have sensitive values are called "Protected Properties".

 KDBX files contain a list of the standard properties and whether they are to be treated as protected by default.
-The standard properties include password, which is so treated.
+The standard properties include Password, which is so treated.
 There doesn't seem to be a way of updating this list in the Windows KeePass implementation, and in any case documentation says that the list is updated to default after load of a database, so it seems that it ignored.